 - Add salt or baking soda until a thick paste forms.

-You can clean your brass objects using ingredients found in your refrigerator.
+You can clean your brass objects using ingredients found in your pantry and refrigerator.
 The entire cleaning process is quite quick, making it a relatively painless, environmentally friendly and stress-free task.